morvanabonin/design_patterns/README.md

 ## Benefits

-* Not reivent the wheel
+* Not reinvent the wheel
 * Building resilient code
 * Preparing for future additions